Last Updated on October 30, 2023

 You may feel very hungry at the end of your fasting period but try not to overindulge yourself with heavy, greasy, or sugary foods when breaking your fast.
 Instead, be gentle with your stomach, by breaking your fast with soup or a salad.
 Then have your proteins and finish your meal with the carbs.

 6) Give probiotics a try

 Probiotics, the good bacteria that are known to boost gut health when consumed in the right doses are also being discussed for their benefits on the symptoms of acid reflux.
-But if you ask the question “is kombucha good for acid reflux?”, the answer will be, no!
-Although kombucha is known to be a good source of probiotics, it is also an acidic beverage that contains caffeine, so it probably will trigger the acid reflux symptoms.
+But the recently famous probiotic source, kombucha may not be suitable for you.
+If you’re asking “Is kombucha good for acid reflux?”, the answer will be, no!
+Although kombucha is known to be a good source of probiotics, it is also an acidic beverage that contains caffeine, so it probably will trigger acid reflux symptoms.